faizalrf/documentation/MariaDB-Encryption.md

 3 rows in set (0.002 sec)
 ```

-The data is still accessible without any special techinque, as long the user has access grants to the table, the data is accessible.
+The data is still accessible without any special technique, as long the user has access grants to the table, the data is accessible.
 Let's view the data stored inside the raw InnoDB IBD file `/var/lib/mysql/testdb/employee.ibd`

 ```
 [root@mariadb-201 testdb]# cat employee.ibd | strings | head -20